smr-dalli/ENG-DEU-Translator-/README.md

 The Transformer is a deep learning model.
 Transformers have rapidly become the model of choice for NLP problems, replacing older recurrent neural network models such as the long short-term memory (LSTM).
 Transformers are designed to handle sequential input data, such as natural language, for tasks such as translation and text summarization.

 ### Model used for Translator?
 There are many pre-trained models for language translation available in Hugging Face models.
-I used the "translation_en_to_de" pre-trained model for the translation of English to German.
+I used the "translation_en_to_de" pre-trained model for the translation of English to German language.

 ### Work Flow
 * Pre-Trained deep learning transformer model is used to translate the English text to German.